bluz71/git-status-fly/README.md

 browser](https://github.com/chromium/chromium), will result in slow `git status` execution.

-For such very large repositories it is strongly recommended to enable the following configuration options directly in those very large repositories:
+For such repositories, it is strongly recommended to enable the following configuration options directly in those very large repositories:

 - `git config feature.manyFiles true` will adopt internal Git settings to improve